chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 Usually, if the previous command fails, you have to do the [manual linking](https://facebook.github .io/react-native/docs/linking-libraries-ios.html "manual linking").
 To do it we navigate inside the `node_modules` folder, contained in the React Native folder of our project, to found the realm folder.
-Inside it you will find an XCode project named `RealmReact`, that you have to drag into our project.
+Inside it you will find an Xcode project named `RealmReact`, that you have to drag into our project.
 After that we have to add a reference to the static library `libRealmReact` and compile the project.

 ![React Native realm manual link step 1](/assets/images/posts/react-native-realm-3-manual-link-step-1.jpg "React Native realm manual link")